Do you know who is using drugs around you? It’s not necessarily who you think or what you think!

-Sources indicate that abuse is a serious problem especially among teens and young adults.
+Sources indicate that abuse is a serious problem, especially among teens and young adults.
 Parents and employers need to be aware of family and employees abusing drugs.
-Examples of at-risk prescription drugs include Percoset, Percodan and Oxycontin.
+Examples of at-risk prescription drugs include Percoset, Percodan, and Oxycontin.
 A drug like oxycontin is a synthetic opiate, which is very addictive.
 Often, those who abuse it eventually seek out easier to obtain and cheaper alternatives such as heroin.

 Prescription drug abuse.

-How can you identify this problem and help?
+How can you identify this abuse problem and help?
 There are some simple steps you can take to help prevent this type of drug abuse.

-- Don’t share or borrow pills.
+- Don’t share or borrow medications.

-- To dispose of unused medications, mix them with an undesirable substance (e.g., used kitty litter, coffee grounds).
+- To dispose of unused medications, mix them with an undesirable substance (e.g., used kitty litter, coffee grounds)